Fostering - Frequently Asked Questions

 This is discussed with you from the very beginning.
-Ultimately, you make the decision.
-You will be provided with advice and during the approval process your social worker will discuss with you the age and gender of the children that you wish to foster.
-If you have children of your own their age, gender and needs will also be considered as part of the assessment to ensure appropriate matching for your child and your family.
+You will be provided with advice and during the assessment process your social worker will discuss with you the age and gender of the children that you may wish to foster.
+If you have children of your own, their age, gender and needs will also be considered as part of the assessment to ensure appropriate matching for your child and your family.

-We ask you to undergo CRB (police) checks, medical checks, housing and local authority checks as well as references and ex-partner checks etc. All checks are carried out to assist us in ensuring that children in care are kept safe from any harm or abuse while they are fostered.
+We ask you to undergo DBS (police) checks, medical checks, housing and local authority checks as well as references and ex-partner checks etc. All checks are carried out to assist us in ensuring that children in care are kept safe from any harm or abuse while they are fostered.
 If you have any concerns about any checks please call us and we can discuss this with you.

-If you have been convicted of any crimes against children or young people or any violent crimes then you will not be able to foster.
+If you have been convicted of any crimes against children or young people or of any violent crimes then you will not be able to foster.
 Any minor offences that have been committed should be discussed with the social worker that undertakes your assessment.
 Any decisions about this will be taken by the Agency Decision Maker and are determined on an individual basis.
 It is recommended that you disclose all convictions at the beginning of your assessment.

-Approximately 6 months from receipt of your completed application form.
+Approximately up to 6 months from receipt of your completed application form.

 No, you do not need any specific qualifications to become a foster carer.
 However, life experience and maturity are very important factors in caring for vulnerable children.